 Arts and Cultural Education in a World of Diversity - ENO Yearbook 1

-This volume gathers, analyses, discusses and evaluates results of current research on arts and cultural education in Europe, focusing on the challenges of cultural diversity.
-Cultural diversity is an increasingly characteristic feature of contemporary societies.
-Groups with different ethnic, social or cultural backgrounds coexist, interact and merge.
-The challenges of cultural diversity – its innovative potential as well as tensions and conflicts – are reflected in transnational discourses on education, culture, democracy, and citizenship.
-Transcultural approaches, multicultural education, and intercultural learning are key concepts.
-The same challenges are reflected in arts and cultural education within and outside schools, in teachers’ and artists’ training, cultural and educational policies, and research.
+The book series starts from the analysis of the concept of cultural diversity as an increasingly characteristic feature of contemporary societies in Europe due mainly to postcolonial processes, changing cultural hierarchies, digitization, mass-migration, multi-ethnicity, and urban change.
+It is also a contested feature of present-day Europe.
+Diverse ways of giving sense to social relations and the world have been developed, challenging traditional ways of understanding culture.
+Groups with different ethnic, social or cultural backgrounds coexist, interact or merge – processes that often create tensions or conflicts, but also generate creative, hybrid cultural forms and other new cultural arrangements.
+The challenges of cultural diversity – its innovative potential as well as the tensions and conflicts it implies – are reflected in transnational discourses on education, culture, democracy, and citizenship.
+Transcultural approaches, multicultural education, and intercultural learning are key concepts of these discourses.
+The same challenges are also reflected in arts and cultural education practice at school and outside school, in teachers’ and artists’ training, in cultural and educational policies, and in research.

 Purchase the ENO yearbook from Springer